metinsay/docluster/README.rst

      :target: https://pyup.io/repos/github/metinsay/docluster/
      :alt: Updates

 **Docluster** is an open source project that aims to bring the natural language processing community together.
-With increasing processing and advanced machine learning algorithms, NLP became a hot topic recently.
-Lots of research project are being conducted simultaniously.
+With increasing processing power and advances in machine learning algorithms, NLP became the hot topic recently.
+Lots of research projects are being conducted simultaneously.
 Keeping up with these advancements is nearly impossible for an individual.
-Doculuster tries to bring all studies in all countries into a library that can be easily utilized.
+Docluster tries to bring all studies in all countries into a library that can be easily utilized by anyone.

 **You want to contribute?
 Great!
 See Contribute_ section.**